kevin-conklin/MCAL/Labs/MICRO_LAB01.md

 ###Instructions

-1. Visit the Lab Setup instructions here and setup all your hardware.
+1. Visit the Lab Setup instructions [here](https://github.com/drnobodyphd/LAB_SETUP) and setup all your hardware and software.
 2. Make a new program and call it LAB01.
 If you do not know how to do so, revisit the Lab Setup instructions here.
 3. Copy the .s file shown below EXACTLY AS SHOWN into your new project.
 4. When you are done copying the code, compile it by hitting the "rebuild" button and fix all mistakes.
 Build errors will be shown in the build output window at the bottom of the screen.
 Warnings are ok to have while you are starting off, but build errors are not.